awulkiew/graphical-debugging/README.md

 #### GraphicalWatch

 Watch window displaying graphical representations of variables in a list.
-Each variable is placed and visualizaed in a separate row.
+Each variable is placed and visualized in a separate row.

 Supported: